-Most women, including me, before getting pregnant and during pregnancy have a somewhat idealized image of motherhood.
-We are also influenced by social media where all mothers seem happy, they radiate contentment through every pore in their body, their babies are all smiles and well-behaved.
+Before getting pregnant and during pregnancy, most women, including me, have a somewhat idealized image of motherhood.
+We are also influenced by social media, where all mothers seem happy.
+They radiate contentment through every pore in their body.
+Their babies are all smiles and well-behaved.

-And then, you become a mom yourself and you understand what your friend, who is also a mother, meant by extreme tiredness, the need for a proper shower, the constant worrying about another human, the need for “me” time.
-But you also understand what she meant when she said that you will love that little human more than anything in this world.
+And then, you become a mom yourself, and you understand what your friend, who is also a mother, meant by extreme tiredness, the need for a proper shower, the constant worrying about another human, the need for “me” time.
+But you also understand what she meant when she said that you would love that little human more than anything in this world.

 Motherhood is beautiful, don’t misunderstand me.
 But it’s also tough.
 So so tough sometimes.
 Every stage comes with its challenges.
-And even though, some moms get more help with raising the child than others, the challenges still remain.
+And even though some moms get more help with raising the child than others, the challenges remain.